ZhangHanbo/baselines-pytorch/README.md

 1. All the mojoco envs.

-2. Our Discrete Envs: FlipBit8, FlipBit16, EmptyMaze, FourRoomMaze, FetchReachDiscrete, FetchPushDiscrete
+2. Our Discrete Envs: FlipBit8, FlipBit16, EmptyMaze, FourRoomMaze, FetchReachDiscrete, FetchPushDiscrete, FetchSlideDiscrete, MsPacman

 All the listed names can be directly used in command line for training policies.
 BUT NOTE: sparse reward envs only support HTRPO and dense reward envs do not support HTRPO.